 HIT implementations and assessments may also be prone to a range of conflict-of-interest factors.
 These may occur when technology providers become involved in assessment processes, but they can also occur when public bodies make the provision of funds for ongoing HIT investments contingent on the demonstration of “benefits realisation” or other externally imposed targets.

 New technology bias can result from the excitement and promise of new technologies.
-This may lead assessors and commissioning groups to an implicit bias in favour of HITs, even when they are unlikely to cause significant improvements in care11.
-Although these issues may have less of an impact when assessments are conducted using the most rigorous experimental methods, factors such as publication bias, or the post-hoc (after the event) emphasis of results from secondary outcomes or sub-group analyses may also indicate the need for assessment reports to be interpreted with extra caution.
+This may lead assessors and commissioning groups to an implicit bias in favour of HITs, even when they are unlikely to cause significant improvements in care.11 These issues may have less of an impact when assessments are conducted using the most rigorous experimental methods, however factors such as publication bias, or the post-hoc (after the event) emphasis of results from secondary outcomes or sub-group analyses may also indicate the need for assessment reports to be interpreted with extra caution.

 Summary

 As HITs proliferate across health systems it becomes increasingly important for health professionals to understand the methods that can be used to assess their impacts.
-This article highlights some of the approaches that may help with these processes, including the use of implementation frameworks, an awareness of the benefits of mixed-methods of assessment, and the need for caution when making judgements about the generalisability of findings from HIT evaluations.
+This article highlights some of the approaches that may help with these processes, including the use of implementation frameworks, an awareness of the benefits of mixed-methods of assessment, and the need for caution when reaching judgements about the generalisability of findings described in HIT evaluation reports (particularly when considering their application in children’s healthcare settings).
 Using these approaches may help to ensure that the most effective HITs are developed and implemented in clinical practice.

 COMPETING INTEREST STATEMENT